 I used Whisk to generate static “Style Frames.”
 This bypassed the AI’s tendency to hallucinate realistic faces when a painterly, “animated” aesthetic was required for the story.

-Before committing tokens to animation in Flow, I utilized Whisk to perform iterative style hardening.
+Before committing credits to animation in Flow, I utilized Whisk to perform iterative style hardening.
 This allowed for rapid, low stakes iteration.
 By “locking in” the visual identity here, I avoided the high cost of “experimenting” within Flow.
-Ensuring that the 20-token animation spend was applied to a high-probability asset rather than a blind guess.
+Ensuring that the 20 credit animation spend was applied to a high-probability asset rather than a blind guess.

 Visual Prototyping